jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Fetch Resource Data.md

 - If the function name specified in the `func_name` parameter is not found in either `built_in_func_mapping` or `customized_func_mapping`, the code raises an `Exception` with an error message.
 - If a filter key specified in either `filter_keys` or `customized_filters` is not defined in the function mapping specified in `config` or `customized_func_mapping`, respectively, the code raises an `Exception` with an error message.
 - If a customized filter is not in the correct format (i.e., it does not have a `Name` and `Values` field), the code raises an `Exception` with an error message.
-- If the `resource_type` specified in `config` is not one of the supported types ('ec2', 'elbv2', or 'network-firewall'), the code raises a `Warning` with an error message.
+- If the `resource_type` specified in config is not one of the supported types (`ec2`, `elbv2`, or `network-firewall`), the code raises a `Warning` with an error message.
 However, this warning is treated the same as an exception, and the code immediately raises an `Exception` with the same error message.

 # Example